+'''

 NRC_SHIFT_SET NrcDayShiftSet(NRC_DAY d);

+'''

 returns a shift-set containing the shifts of d.
 There is one of these for each shift type, in the order that the shift types were added to the instance.
-For convenience, int NrcDayShiftCount(NRC_DAY d); NRC_SHIFT NrcDayShift(NRC_DAY d, int i);

-can be used to visit this shift-set's shifts directly.
-Function returns the shift with day d and type st, i.e. NrcDayShift(d, NrcShiftTypeIndex(st)), and does this for each element of sts, producing a shift-set.
-There is also
+For convenience, can be used to visit this shift-set's shifts directly.
+Function returns the shift with day d and type st, i.e. NrcDayShift (d, NrcShiftTypeIndex(st)), and